t3gemstone/ardupilot/README.md

 ## QGroundControl

 You can establish MAVLink ground station connection via serial or UDP.
-By default UART-MAIN1 (`/dev/ttyS3`) is used.
-You can change it by editing the `/opt/gemstone/ardupilot/ardupilot.env` file.
-Check ArduPilot docs to learn more about [serial port configuration options](https://ardupilot.org/copter/docs/common-serial-options.html).
+By default `udp:192.168.7.59:14550` and UART-MAIN1 (`/dev/ttyS3`) is used.
+You can change them by editing the `/opt/gemstone/ardupilot/ardupilot.env` file.

 Connect RX, TX and GND pins of USB-to-TTL adapter to respective GPIO pins.
 After you insert the adapter to host PC, a new TTY device should be created.